 A list of copyright statements for the newspapers cited follows these ENDNOTES.

 5. For example, the South Wales Daily Post Final Edition of 6 November 1918 announced in its front page Stop Press: “GERMAN PEACE DELEGATION LEAVES FOR THE FRONT.
 A P.A.
-REUTER’S AMSTERDAM MESSAGE SAYS THAT ACCORDING TO A BERLIN TELEGRAM A GERMAN DELEGATION TO CONCLUDE AN ARMISTICE AND TAKE UP PEACE NEGOTIATIONS HAS LEFT BERLIN FOR THE WESTERN FRONT.”
+[Press Association] REUTER’S AMSTERDAM MESSAGE SAYS THAT ACCORDING TO A BERLIN TELEGRAM A GERMAN DELEGATION TO CONCLUDE AN ARMISTICE AND TAKE UP PEACE NEGOTIATIONS HAS LEFT BERLIN FOR THE WESTERN FRONT.”
+And the front page headline of the Nottingham Evening Post, Wednesday, November 6, 1918, declared “HUN DELEGATES LEAVE FOR WESTERN LINES”.

 7. The Washington Herald, Thursday, November 7, 1918, front page.
 Available online through the US Library of Congress Chronicling America portal.
 (Copyright statement: “The Library of Congress believes that the newspapers in Chronicling America are in the public domain or have no known copyright restrictions.
 Newspapers published in the United States more than 95 years ago are in the public domain in their entirety.”)